seangray-dev/somnyx/README.md

 - [x] Prevent unauthenticated users from deleting, or making dreams public/private
 - [x] No dreams UI (dashboard, journal) + remove Load More button (journal page)
 - [x] Refactor: Dashboard Header Greeting - if no user first name - don't show 'User' fallback
-- [ ] Dashoard Header - loading state...
+- [x] Dashoard Header - loading state...
+- [x] Remove theme in dream form - let ai determine the theme based off the details
+- [ ] (backlog) Consider adding a themes table, store id of theme on dream table.
+Do lookup on themes table before inserting new themes in db.
+Add it if it doesn't exist yet.
 - [ ] Sorting dreams by date the dream happened - Recent Dreams + Journal
 - [x] Remove stats banner on dream/id page when not logged in
 - [x] Loading state for analysis generation on dreams/id page